Skip Breadcrumb Links

-Some professions and trades are regulated in Ontario which means you must have a licence or certificate to work in these industries.
+Many professions and trades are regulated in Ontario which means you must have a license or certificate to work in these industries.
 Regulated professions are designed to protect the health and safety of Canadians.

-In some professions and trades it is illegal to work or even use the title of the profession or trade if you are not registered with the regulatory body.
-In other professions and trades, you can do the work, but you must register with the regulatory body if you want to use the title of the profession or trade.
+In some professions and trades it is illegal to work or even use the title of the profession or trade if you're not registered with the regulatory body.
+In other professions and trades, you can do the work but you must register with the regulatory body if you want to use the title of the profession or trade.

 In Canada, professions and trades are regulated in each province.
 The government sets rules and laws for over 100 professions and trades in the province.
-There are regulatory bodies - organizations that control licences and certificates - in each province.
-If you get a licence or certificate, it is valid in 1 province.
-If you move to another province, you have to apply for a licence or certificate again.
+There are regulatory bodies - organizations that control licenses and certificates - in each province.
+If you get a license or certificate, it is valid in 1 province.
+If you move to another province, you have to apply for a license or certificate again.

 Some professions and trades are not regulated by law, but may have voluntary professional bodies.
 Some voluntary bodies provide certification courses and registration, which may help you to get work.
 Membership in these bodies is not mandatory.

 About 20% of people working in Canada, such as nurses, engineers, electricians and teachers, work in regulated professions and trades.
 The majority of jobs in Ontario are unregulated.
 This means that you do not need a licence or certification to do them.

 - Job Bank - Use this to find the name of your occupation in Canada, find out if it is a regulated profession and get labour market information for locations across Canada.

 - Work in your Profession or Trade - Information about getting licensed in your profession or trade, bridging programs, credential assessment and more.
 From Ontario.ca.

 - Global Experience Ontario - An information service for internationally-trained professionals.
 Find out how to apply to a regulatory body to obtain licensure to work in your field.
 It is run by the government of Ontario.